 If your problem is the plug

-If your main problem is the earpiece
+If your primary problem is the earpiece

 Do remember that this can be complicated if you do not have any patience for breaking down the earpiece one part at a time.
 It can also be different depending on the model that you are going to use.
 There are also different causes of earpiece problems like loose wires or the cable.
 If you see that it is the driver that is causing the problem, you have the choice to purchase a new driver or to purchase a new set of headphones because the price may not be too different.

-Your attempt to fix your headphones may be effective or it may not work as well as you want but remember that you will not lose anything by trying.
+Your attempt to fix your headphones may be active, or it may not work as well as you want but remember that you will not lose anything by trying.
 If all else fails, you may bring the headphones to someone who can repair it for you or make this your excuse to purchase new ones.